Oiled parquet has many advantages, but also needs the right care.

 After the start-up time, the excess oil is removed with dry, lint-free cotton cloths.

-The oil-soaked wipes should then be placed in a bucket of water, otherwise there is a risk of self-ignition.
+The oil-soaked cloths should then be placed in a bucket of water, otherwise there is a risk of spontaneous combustion.
 Please take this very seriously.
-Entire houses have already burned down just because a cloth soaked in oil has ignited itself.
+Whole houses have burned down just because a cloth soaked in oil ignited itself.

 8. Let oil dry